sugarlabs/sugar-docs/memory-leaks.md

 Memory leaks are a common bug where a program retains allocated memory after it is no longer needed, and over time this makes the program slow (and even slows down the whole operating system.)

-(A memory leak was found and discussed in the Sugar Desktop programs (jarabe), <https://github.com/sugarlabs/sugar/pull/520>, with a fix in <https://github.com/sugarlabs/sugar/pull/614> and that discussions is the source for this guide.)

-## Graph Memory Usage
+To see if they are happening, you can log and graph the memory consumption of your Activity.

+#### 1. Log the memory usage

 Start sugar, your Activity, then the Terminal Activity.

-In Terminal run,

-    htop

-Look for the `pid` of your Activity, and quit.
+In Terminal run `htop`, look for the `pid` of your Activity, and quit.

 Run a loop that measures the memory consumption of your Activity,